 Boom!
 We did it!
 We sold out the 20 slots, and had others who would have paid if we had opened the class for one or two more slots.
 I could hardly believe it.
 I still can’t really believe it.
 What had seemed almost impossible had happened.

-The masterclass got under way and within a few days people were submitting applications.
+The masterclass got under way and within a few days people were submitting applications to become contributors.